10% off all Top Sellers! use promo code: TopSell10 Click Here to Save!

 • Apply:

-• Holding the section of hair, place the highlighting board underneath the section of hair and lay the hair on top of the board.
+• Step 1: Holding the section of hair, place the highlighting board underneath the section of hair and lay the hair on top of the board.

-• Remove the board and fold the foil in half tighten, then fold up again, tighten sides by folding both side over about an inch.
+• Step 3: Remove the board and fold the foil in half tighten, then fold up again, tighten sides by folding both side over about an inch.

 • Process:

-• Read the directions very carefully to see the recommended processing time, follow exactly!
+• Read the directions very carefully to see the recommended processing time and follow exactly.
 When your time is up check the foils by unfolding them down to see if they finished, if not leave on a little longer and keep checking.

-Note: A Blow dryer can be used to speed up the process, put it on medium to high heat and a low speed setting and warm up the foils.
+• A blow dryer can be used to speed up the process, put it on medium to high heat and a low speed setting and warm up the foils.
 If you get them too hot then you can cause severe damage, be very careful!

 • Shampoo & Condition: Remove foils carefully from hair and shampoo out immediately finish with conditioner!